AWARENESS | EDUCATION | SUPPORT FOR PATIENTS

 ADHERE TO MEDICAL GUIDANCE

-Follow your healthcare provider's treatment plan,
+Follow your treatment plan,

 including taking anticoagulants